Tue, Oct 30 2012 02:38 PM Posted By: Phillip Brents

 This is kick-ass.
 Alice and the small group of survivors wage all-out war on the roaming zombies, killing (no, buthering them) them in just about every conceivable fashion.
 There is blood, gore and body parts.
 It’s messy.

 I guess Halloween would not be complete without a visit from Harry Potter.
 J.K.
 Rowling’s universe lends itself so well to this time of the year.
 The finale, “Harry Potter and the Deathly Hallows, Part 2,” is arguably the best in the eight-film series.
 The 2011 release is by far the darkest and most visually satisfying of all the Potter films.

-The action is fast-paced and non-stop from the moment Lord Voldemort (Ralph Fiennes) retrieves the Elder Ward from the tomb of former Hogwarts headmaster Prof. Albus Dumbledore (Gambon, see “Sleepy Hollow”).
-All the clues dropped along the way are finally pieced together as the Rowling’s fantasy wizardry world faces its own Armageddon.
+The action is fast-paced and non-stop from the moment Lord Voldemort (Ralph Fiennes) retrieves the Elder Wand from the tomb of former Hogwarts headmaster Prof. Albus Dumbledore (Gambon, see “Sleepy Hollow”).
+All the clues dropped along the way are finally pieced together as Rowling’s fantasy wizarding world faces its own Armageddon.

 Given their advance in years over the 10-year duration of the film series, the acting by Potter regulars Daniel Radcliffe (Potter), Rupert Grint (Ron) and Emma Watson (Hermione) is top-notch.